James Bay Road website

 (approx)

-Somewhere around here you will be the farthest north you can reach in eastern Canada along a road, except for the rough stretch of the Trans-Taiga Road east of Brisay - there the road goes even farther north.
+Somewhere around here you will be the farthest north you can reach in eastern Canada along a road, except for the rougher stretch of the Trans-Taiga Road east of Brisay - there the road goes even farther north.

 Km 582